Skip to content

 Websiteworksafety.io

-• Full name, username, email address, phone number — Identification, login, alert delivery
+• Full name, username, email, phone — Identification and login

 • Role and permission level — Access control

-• Action history (Audit Log) — Security, regulatory compliance, fraud prevention
+• Action history (Audit Log) — Security and compliance

-• IP address and login data — Account security, intrusion detection
+• IP address and login data — Account security

 4.2 Employees and Contractors

-• Full name, national ID, date of birth, gender — Identification for legal safety requirements
+• Full name, national ID, date of birth — Identification for legal safety requirements

 • Mobile phone and email — Communication, safety alerts